s-hfarooq/sCalc/README.md

 If the program doesn't understand a command, it mirrors whatever you've typed.

 #### Math command
 `Example: math (5*5)`

 Allows for input of basic arithmetic (ie. +, -, *, /, etc.), unit conversion (ie. 16kg to lbs), and allows the use of constants (ie. π, e, etc.).

-#### Parse command
-`Example: parse(a=10)`

-Currently not supported, may come in the future - will bring things such as equations (ie. f(x) = 2x, what is f(2)?), variable support, complex numbers, and more.

 #### Graph command
 `Example: graph (3x^2)`

 Only supports one graph per instance - updates to use equation closest to the bottom of the input.
-Interactive, but takes up a lot of unnecessary space - needs to be fixed.
+Interactive, but takes up a lot of unnecessary space, zooming out doesn't work properly - needs to be fixed.

 Errors also appear if closing parenthesis appears before finishing equation (ie. + without a following digit/variable, incorrect amount of closing parenthesis, etc.)

+#### Parse command
+`Example: parse (a=10)`

+Currently not supported, may come in the future - will bring things such as equations (ie. f(x) = 2x, what is f(2)?), variable support, complex numbers, and more.

 ## Preview